angeldollface/coutils/README.markdown

 - Split everything into sub-modules.
 - Refactored some functions.
 - Added some new entities.
-- Added a function to delete files.
-- Added a function to delete directories.
+- Added a host of functions and entities.
-- Added auto-generated documentation that is deployed on GitHub Pages.
+- Added instructions for using and viewing API documentation.

 ## NOTE :scroll: